 The mousse layer is simple to make and takes just a few minutes.
 Here are a few tips to get it just right!

 - Softened cream cheese: start with room temperature cream cheese for the best results.
 If it's too cold, you will end up with lumps in the mousse.
 If you are like me and forget to pull the cream cheese out of the refrigerator early, then unwrap it and place it on a microwave safe plate.
 Microwave on half power for 5-10 seconds and flip to do the same on the other side.

 - Pumpkin pie spice: to make it easy, I used pumpkin pie spice in this pie.
-If you don't have pumpkin pie spice, but have the individual spices then here is the amounts needed instead: ½ teaspoon of cinnamon, and ¼ tsp each of nutmeg and ginger and ⅛ tsp cloves.
+If you don't have pumpkin pie spice, but have the individual spices then here is the amounts needed instead: ½ teaspoon of cinnamon, and ¼ teaspoon each of nutmeg and ginger and ⅛ teaspoon cloves.

 - Heavy whipping cream: Make sure to whip the cream to stiff peaks before combining it with the pumpkin cream cheese mixture.
 You'll know it's ready when you can turn your beater upside down and the peak of the cream will not move.